Chemin de fer de Petite Ceinture: Later state and re-use

-The connection between Gare du Nord and Gare de l'Est was in use until the 2000s but (as of 2011) has seen use fall dramatically.
-Passenger and freight services from both stations are hauled by engines from the SNCF depots at La Chapelle and Pantin, seldom exchanging rolling stock.
-The Grande Ceinture is currently used to swap stock and as a diversion line.
+The connection between Gare du Nord and Gare de l'Est was in use until the 2000s, but use fell dramatically as of 2011.
+Passenger and freight services from both stations were hauled by engines from the SNCF depots at La Chapelle and Pantin, seldom exchanging rolling stock.
+The Grande Ceinture became used to swap stock and as a diversion line.

 When plans to reanimate Paris's tramway in a ring encircling Paris began from 1995, re-using parts of the Petite Ceinture was under serious consideration.
-However, the planning board opted for a line along the Boulevards des Maréchaux (Boulevards of the Marshals, a ring of boulevards, formerly a road to the inside of the city's former 'Fortifications' defenses, remparts).
-The first of these 'Maréchaux' tram lines, Line 3, was inaugurated on 16 December 2006.
+However, the planning board opted for a line along the Boulevards des Maréchaux (Boulevards of the Marshals), a ring of boulevards, formerly a road to the interior of the city's former Fortifications defenses.
+The first of these Maréchaux tram lines, Line 3, was inaugurated on 16 December 2006.

-Absence of use has allowed nature to take over many sections of the line.
-Access to the unused rail tracks was partially forbidden, but enthusiasts explored it nonetheless, describing it as a quiet, natural garden space within Paris.
-There is one tunnel in the 14th arrondissement which now hosts a colony of 680 pipistrelle bats.

-In 2007, several projects were initiated to temporarily transform the chemin de fer and into some urban parks.
-Nevertheless, these urban parks as to be reversible, in accordance with the agreement between the city and the SNCF Réseau owner as the line is still part of the French railway network.
-Three sections of the railway were opened to the public, with more to come.
-One of the legally accessible parts is the Petite Ceinture in the 15th arrondissement in the south of Paris.
+Lack of use allowed nature to take over many sections of the line.
+Although access to the unused rail tracks was partially forbidden, enthusiasts explored it nonetheless, describing it as a quiet, natural garden space within the city of Paris.
+One tunnel in the 14th arrondissement even came to host a large colony of pipistrelle bats.
+Several projects were initiated in 2007 to temporarily transform the rail and surrounding area into urban parks; however, these parks would have to be reversible, in accordance with the agreement between the city and the SNCF Réseau owner, as the line was still part of the French railway network.
+Three sections of it were opened to the public, one of the legally accessible parts being the Petite Ceinture in the 15th arrondissement in southern Paris, then a section in the 20th arrondissement on 23 March 2019.
+As of April 2025, eight sections had public access.

-On 23 March 2019, a section in the 20th arrondissement opened to the public.

-In April 2025, eight sections are accessible to the public.

-Re-use by the RER C

-The Ligne d'Auteuil closed in 1985 to make way for the Réseau Express Régional (RER) C line.
-The RER C has been extended to Montigny–Beauchamp and Argenteuil after the construction of a new tunnel crossing north-west Paris.
-The line branches off at Champ de Mars, crossing the Seine.
-From there the line is underground; the Ligne d'Auteuil was covered in 1988, and the line between Henri Martin and Courcelles was reduced from four tracks to two.
-It exits Paris in a tunnel ending in Clichy.
-Most areas above the RER C tracks have been repurposed as either parks, public spaces or parking lots for cars.
+The Ligne d'Auteuil closed in 1985 to make way for the Réseau Express Régional (RER) C line (Regional Express Network C line).
+The RER C was extended to Montigny–Beauchamp and Argenteuil after construction of a new tunnel crossing north-west Paris.
+The line branched off at Champ de Mars, crossing the River Seine, and from there went underground.
+The Ligne d'Auteuil was covered in 1988, and the line between Avenue Henri Martin and Courcelles was reduced from four tracks to two, exiting Paris in a tunnel ending at Clichy.
+Most areas above the RER C tracks were repurposed as parks, public spaces, or parking lots for cars.